Issues in Science Education

 To request further information and an application pack please follow the links below and select 'CPD for teachers' under level of study.

-For specific enquiries about the Postgraduate Certificate in Issues in Science Education, please contact Sue Bull at the Science Learning Centre on:
+For specific enquiries about the Postgraduate Certificate in Issues in Science Education, please contact Sue Bull at Education CPD+ on:

 Telephone: 0116 252 3771

-The School of Education is part of a network of Science Learning Centres which work together to support teachers in enhancing their professional skills by learning more about contemporary scientific ideas and in experimenting with effective teaching approaches and gaining experience of modern scientific techniques.
+Education CPD+ as part of the School of Education work together to support teachers in enhancing their professional skills by learning more about contemporary scientific ideas and in experimenting with effective teaching approaches and gaining experience of modern scientific techniques.

 Our centre runs a variety of relevant and vibrant courses designed to enhance your science teaching: